kaittremblay/board-manual/directors-of-the-board.md

 ### Avoid conflict of interest

-Act at all times in the best interest of and in accordance with the [Conflict of Interest Policy](/conflict-of-interest-policy.md) of the organization.
+Act at all times in the best interest of and in accordance with the [Conflict of Interest Policy](/conflict-of-interest-policy.md)

 ### Board Member Code of Conduct